- All the latest info on the new vans going on sale soon

 Now based on the same platform and technology as the latest Citroen Dispatch and Peugeot Expert (Vauxhall has recently changed hands and become part of the PSA Peugeot-Citroen group of companies), the new Vivaro will have higher payload and towing ratings than the model it replaces – making this popular van even more practical.

 Toyota also has a new van in the works called the Proace City.
-Its first small van in quite some time, this is a variant of the Citroen Berlingo / Peugeot Partner / Vauxhall Combo Cargo trio, and will also make its world debut at the CV Show in Birmingham.
+Its first small van in quite some time, this is a variant of the Citroen Berlingo / Peugeot Partner / Vauxhall Combo Cargo trio, and also made its world debut at the 2019 CV Show.

 What new vans have recently gone on sale?